txpipe/oura/book/src/sinks/aws_lambda.md

 - `type`: the literal value `AwsLambda`.
 - `region`: The AWS region where the function is located.
 - `function_name`: The ARN of the function we wish to invoke.
-- `max_retries`: The max number of send retries before exiting the pipeline with an error.

 ## AWS Credentials